tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 X>
 X> - What would happen if you don't enter in a category name on the add category form?
 X> - What happens when you try to add a category that already exists?
-X> - What happens when you visit a category that does not exist?
-A hint for a potential solution to solving this problem can be found below.
 X> - In the [section above where we implemented our `ModelForm` classes](#section-forms-pagecategory-modelform), we repeated the `max_length` values for fields that we had previously defined in [the models chapter](#chapter-models-databases).
-This is bad practice as we are *repeating ourselves!* How can you refactor your code so that you are *not* repeating the `max_length` values?
+This is bad practice as we are *repeating ourselves!* How can you refactor your code so that you are *not* repeating the same `max_length` values?
 X> - If you have not done so already undertake [part four of the official Django Tutorial](https://docs.djangoproject.com/en/2.1/intro/tutorial04/) to reinforce what you have learnt here.
 X> - Now, implement functionality to let users add pages to each category.
 See below for the instructions (and hints!).